“Take back your power. It belongs to you and no one else.” ~ Luminita D. Saviuc

-You might not realize this, but many of the things you do so freely – saying ‘yes’ to things you should be saying ‘no’ to, acting in ways that are not congruent with your truth just so you could get the love and approval of those around you, staying in situations, places, and relationships that are toxic and unhealthy, etc., are nothing but ways in which you give your power away to forces outside of you.
-And because I know what a dangerous thing that is, I wanted to share with you a few ways in which you can take back your power and be true to yourself again.
+You might not realize this, but many of the things you do so freely: saying ‘yes’ to things you should be saying ‘no’; acting in ways that are not congruent with your Truth – just so you can get love, validation, and approval; staying in places and relationships that are toxic, etc., are ways in which you give your power away.

-I have always loved these words from Buddha:
+I have always loved this quote of Buddha:

 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.” – Buddha

 You might think you’re here to save people and lead them back onto their path.
-But that’s not really Your job.
+But that’s not really ‘your’ job.
+That’s ‘their’ job!

 I know you’re a good person and you have a hard time walking away.
-But entertaining guests who literally feed off of your energy will only leave you feeling powerless, confused and depleted of vital energy.
+But entertaining people who literally take the life out of your life will only leave you feeling powerless, confused, and depleted of vital energy.

 Your life is yours to live.
 And you have the right to walk away.